Becoming a Patient: Consulting Services

 A: We understand that Donnie’s care and counsel is highly sought after.
 Since Donnie’s practice is currently full, he does not accept new patients at this time.
 However, your immediate health concern is our priority.

-Therefore, Donnie invited Dr Susan Saccomanno, ND, LAc, as a trusted practitioner trained in the Eclectic Triphasic Medical System (ETMS).
+Therefore, Donnie invited Dr Susan Saccomanno, ND, LAc, as a trusted practitioner trained in the Eclectic Triphasic Medical System (ETMS) to join our Care Team and she has been with Mederi Center since 2014.
+She is a licensed Naturopathic Physician with over a decade of clinical experience.
 Dr Susan is currently accepting new clients.
-She is a licensed Naturopathic Physician with over a decade of experience, immerses herself in the latest research, and has been with Mederi Center since 2014.

 Becoming a Patient: Costs/Insurance